Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/2022-11-03-E-Cigarette-Battery-Eliminator.markdown

 <!-- outline-start -->

-This is a simple idea to re-use the batteries from a disposable E-cigarette and make a cheap and useful battery eliminator.
+This is a simple idea to re-use a battery from a disposable E-cigarette and make a cheap and useful battery eliminator.

-In this blog, I use the eliminator to power a
-Brother label printer, and a Multimeter.
+In this blog, I use the eliminator to power a Brother label printer, and a Multimeter.

 The circuit uses a cheap chinese module that provides battery protection, a micro USB to charge the battery, and a boost circuit, so the unit can replace 6v to 12v batteries.
 The whole unit costs a few pounds to make.

+The 13350 battery in an E-cigarette is a standard industrial battery, and NOT a custom made battery  for the E-cigarette market.

 #### Typical E-Cigarette